Saturday, June 3 – Sunday, June 11, 2023

 - Avoid spreading forest pests: buy your firewood where you burn it

 - Prevent the spread of plant pathogens that damage and kill California's native plants and trees.

 - Learn alternatives to releasing unwanted fish, aquatic plants, and other pets.

 - Get to know your local invaders.

-- Eat them.
+- Eat them(opens in new tab).
 Yes, really.
-Check out these interesting websites to find out who is edible and how to prepare them.
+Find out who is edible and how to prepare them.

 - Visit your favorite local, state, or national park, ecological reserve, recreational area, or nature center and ask about their volunteer programs.

 - Learn how to prevent the spread of invasive species during your outdoor adventures from PlayCleanGo(opens in new tab).